Photo by Will Francis on Unsplash

 Jurisdictional objection

-An employer can make a jurisdictional objection, for example, if they are claiming that the Commission does not have jurisdiction to deal with an application or that the person may not be eligible to make the application.
+For example, if they are claiming that the Commission does not have jurisdiction to deal with an application.

-Below I will take you through some common jurisdictional objections that employers can make in the Fair Work Commission.
+Below I will take you through some common jurisdictional objections employers can make in the Fair Work Commission.

 Objection, first

-In all cases, if there is a jurisdictional objection, the Commission must first deal with the jurisdictional objection, before the original employee application.
+In all cases, if there is a jurisdictional objection, the Commission must first deal with the jurisdictional objection, BEFORE the original employee application.

-For example, if an employee lodges an application for unfair dismissal out of time and the employer raises a jurisdictional objection, this matter will need to be addressed first, then, if the Commission grants an out of time lodgement, the original claim for unfair dismissal can then be addressed.
+For example, if an employee lodges an application for unfair dismissal out of time and the employer raises a jurisdictional objection, this matter will need to be addressed first, then, if the Commission grants an out of time lodgement, the original claim for unfair dismissal can then be handled.

 Below are examples of jurisdictional objections for an employee’s unfair dismissal application.